 The city is also famous for its historical places such as the Fort Jesus and Old town.
 Designed by Italian architect, Cairati, the fort has been built in the shape of a man.
 It has a museum with an old pottery collection.
 As far as Old Town is concerned, history buffs would fall in love with the place.
 Arabs and Portuguese settlers inhabit the town and the architecture there shows their culture.

 So why wait?
-Make Your Kenya Travel List for 2018 NOW!
+Make Your Kenya Travel List NOW!